nmsutton/Mickaleo/README.md

 1. Streamer:
 <br>www.splashtop.com/personal
 <br>www.splashtop.com/wiredxdisplay
 <br>The device currently used for testing VR streaming is a Durovis Dive 7 headset with Nexus 7 2cnd Gen tablet.
 Any remote desktop software is compatible but I recommend Splashtop.
+Also, run this over your local area network, not streaming over the internet for performance gains and avoiding excess internet data usage.
 Splashtop wireless is free for personal use and specifically designed for high performance video game level quality streaming.
 It works but should be used for personal use, if you want to use it professionally, please support them.
 Splashtop wired connection (XDisplay) software can mirror a display at 1080p 60fps.

 2. VR Formatter:
 <br>/cpp_screen_streamer/